 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is love.

 “How do I love thee?
 Let me count the ways…” began a famous sonnet by Elizabeth Barrett Browning.
 So how many different ways of loving are there?

-From an evolutionary psychology perspective, love is seen as a means to promote ongoing parental support of children and therefore increased survival of offspring.From a biological viewpoint, love is a primal mammalian drive along the lines of hunger or thirst.
+From an evolutionary psychology perspective, love is seen as a means to promote ongoing parental support of children and therefore increased survival of offspring.From a biological viewpoint, it’s a primal mammalian drive along the lines of hunger or thirst.